imanderson588/Tantalum-Melting-Temperature-Lammps/README.md

 The common neighbor analysis alogorithm in LAMMPS is used to predict the final structure of the simulation.
 The melting temperature is estimated to be the point at which approximately 50% of the simulation cell remains in the BCC structure and 50% remains as a liquid structure after being allowed to evolve under the NPT ensemble.

+This code was used mainly as a demonstration and could probably be improved upon

 ![alt text](Plotting/bcc_fraction_bar.png)